 - Only one healthy person should provide care.

-- Do not share personal items with the ill person, such as toothbrushes, towels, bed linen, utensils or electronic devices.
+- Do not share personal and household items with the sick person, such as toothbrushes, towels, bed linen, utensils or electronic devices.

-- If at all possible, try to ensure that the ill person has a designated bedroom and bathroom.
+- If at all possible, try to ensure that the sick person has their own bedroom and bathroom.

-- If not possible to have a separate bathroom, the ill person should put the toilet lid down before flushing.
-Clean the bathroom as needed after use by the ill person.
+- If not possible to have a separate bathroom, the sick person should put the toilet lid down before flushing.
+Clean and disinfect the bathroom as needed after each use by the sick person.

-- If possible, people who are at higher risk of serious illness from COVID-19 should not care for someone with COVID-19.
+- If possible, people who are at higher risk of serious illness from COVID-19, as well as those who are not fully immunized, should not care for someone with COVID-19.

-- Maintain physical distance from the ill individual, as much as possible.
+- Maintain physical distance from the sick individual, as much as possible.

-- If you need to be within 2 metres of the ill person, wear a mask, disposable gloves and eye protection.
+- If you need to be within 2 metres of the sick person, wear a mask.

-- Wear disposable gloves when touching the ill person, their environment and soiled items or surfaces.
+- Wear disposable gloves when touching the sick person, their environment and soiled items or surfaces.
+Wash your hands after throwing out the disposable gloves.

 - Do not re-use masks or gloves.